-In response to the COVID-19 pandemic, we started a telephone befriending project to keep our isolated Marmalade members connected.
+In response to the COVID-19 pandemic, we started an interim telephone befriending project to keep our isolated Marmalade members connected.
+Please note - this project has now come to a close.

 When lockdown started, many of our Marmalade members were advised to 'shield' and not to leave their homes without much warning.
 With no one else to turn to for help, and without access to the internet or online shopping services, it was a scary time for our members who were already struggling with loneliness and isolation.